mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 by the sensors to calculate the position, which requires no computation from the resource-limited sensors.

-Such a service requires the resources of both a Gateway and the cloud.
-Hence, the Smart Bidding code will specify whether it is willing to pay for the service and its accuracy.
+Such a service requires the resources of both a miner and the Supernode.
+Hence, MXC controller will specify whether it is willing to pay for the service and its accuracy.
 The more Gateways that receive the packets, the more accurate the position will be.

-LPWAN sometimes needs to change the channel configurations like the arrangement or the allowed data rate.
-This kind of coordination will need to be applied globally and the network will have to try to synchronize such a configuration as much as possible.
-Smart Bidding can also accept “free auctions” where they require no one to pay.
+Also  the data NFTs that could facilitate the data transactions would need a service to provision and provide the NFT to the blockchain, MXC Controller is designed to bridge the users and supernode/miners for NFT provisioning services.

-Through the MXProtocol Smart Bidding design, it is possible that sensors/end devices pay for the services that the network offers to them.
+Through the MXC controller design, it is possible that sensors/end devices pay 1 USD for life-time free usage of the network, while choosing the available services to subscribe or pay.
 The outcome of the design will be:

 - Some sensors/end devices get the services and the resources that they demand through auction
 - Network deployment receives reward by offering services and resources to the LPWAN sensors/end devices
-- All the monetary transactions are done automatically in MXC without human intervention
+- All the monetary transactions are done automatically in MXC/BTC/DOT without human intervention

 ## 9. Development progress

-MXC Foundation’s partner MatchX has released the MatchBox LPWAN Gateway, and the LPWAN module with development kits.
-It has reached more than 40 countries with distributors in Australia, North America, Asia and Europe.
+MXC Foundation’s partner MatchX has released the MatchX LPWAN Gateway, M2Pro, and the LPWAN module with development kits.
+It has reached more than 170 countries with distributors in Australia, North America, Asia and Europe.

-The first Proof-of-Concept has been performed in conjunction with the Stellar Development Foundation, utilizing the LPWAN coverage and enabling sensors to pay with each other.
+The first Proof-of-Concept has been performed in conjunction with the Stellar Development Foundation and IOTA, utilizing the LPWAN coverage and enabling sensors to pay with each other.

+Now MXC is built on Ethereum and Datahighway.com for the whitepaper elaborated.

 ## 10. References